Cottage | 2 bedrooms | sleeps 3

-Downstairs: Small beamed kitchen with double doors into diner/sun lounge that has beautiful views across fields to the sea and has access to the garden; small bedroom with single bed; bath/shower & wc.
+Downstairs: Small beamed kitchen with double doors into diner/sun lounge that has beautiful views across fields to the sea and has access to the garden; small bedroom with single bed and extra bed; bath/shower & wc.

 Upstairs: Attractive sitting room with wonderful views.
 Double bed.

 |Further details outdoors||

 Guests are welcome to look around the walled kitchen garden and productive woodland garden.
 The field is available for football, kite flying etc. and there are tyre swings on a tree next to the willow house.
 There is also table tennis in the barn with bats, balls.
 Buckets and spades can be borrowed.